Sivaharish12/instagram/README.md

+Description:

+This is a sample code project to learn the basic concepts of react

 npx json-server --watch data/db.json --port 3000

 1) Run the above command to trigger the temproary json db which will moch the data which is given by the actual db